gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 - `-s`, `--sign` *private-key*

-  Sign transactions with this key
+  Sign transactions with this key.
+The key can be in any of the following forms:
+  - A file containing a PEM or DER encoded private key
+  - A PKCS #11 URI
+  - An EOS style base58-encoded private key beginning `PVT_K1_`

 ## COMMANDS